pa-0/Learning-C/Assignment-26/README.md

 ## Assignment
 Now that we've successfully used syscalls and we know how to parse arguments with some research, let's move onto something a little bit more complicated but still very doable.
 We're going to create a C program that binds a command shell to a listening port, also known as a bind shell. (in TCP!)

 I'm going to tell you the syscalls we need to make in order to accomplish this and also try and drop some hints about potential sticking points.
-I won't be fully walking through this one like our previous excercise, but as always there will be a solution made available should you get stuck (`assignment26.c`).
+I won't be fully walking through this one like our previous exercise, but as always there will be a solution made available should you get stuck (`assignment26.c`).

 A good resource throughout this excercise will be the socket programming tutorial here: http://www.cs.rpi.edu/~moorthy/Courses/os98/Pgms/socket.html **Keep referencing this document for every single parameter, every single function.**